-Examine how to align pay for performance with an organization’s context and talent strategy, defining objectives for the approach and selecting appropriate methods to determine annual base pay increases and bonuses.
+Examine how to align pay for performance with an organization’s context and people strategy, defining objectives for the approach and selecting appropriate methods to determine annual base pay increases and bonuses.

 By the end of this course, learners will be able to:

 - Explain why the current approach to pay for performance is not effective and how a new approach is needed to align with today’s work environment.

 - Describe the three different objectives for a new approach and how to identify which is most appropriate for your organization.

 - Discuss various options for annual base pay increases and bonuses, how they align to the three different objectives, and when they are most appropriate for an organization.